 “Alexa, play Forever Young by Alphaville.”

-In the age of Instagram and TikTok, getting “too old” is a legitimate fear.
+In the age of Instagram and TikTok, getting “too old” has become a legitimate fear.
 We’re drowning ourselves in retinol and the mere thought of a single grey hair is life-threatening.
 It’s like the older we become, the fewer candles we want to see on the cake.
-Need we mention the tales we begin to tell about our actual age?
-What about the anxiety we experience just by the thought of aging?
-And, of course, the major birthday blues.
+Need we mention the anxiety we experience just by the thought of aging?
+Put on your party hats and cue the major birthday blues.

 why, oh, why does this happen?